 I wanted to experiment with more hoop finishes – actually, I wanted to dye the hoop.
 As I shopped around my small town with it’s limited crafting resources, I couldn’t find just the perfect purple dye.
 Yes, yes I know all about the internet & could easily order in the perfect dye.
 Sometimes…you are in more of a time crunch than ordering & shipping will allow.

 What I did have on hand is a whole lot of Craft Paint…including purple (Apple Barrel – 21487E Velvet Crush).
 I have also cornered the market on foam brushes over the years & had a ready supply of paper plates (I hear that some folks actually use them for dishes & not crafting!)
 I grabbed my 6″ hoops & I was good to go.

-I grabbed a re-usable plastic container that I pack my & Mr. HOD’s lunch salads in (hopefully Mr. HOD doesn’t come home with purple teeth).
-I squirted a good amount into the container. (side note: I’m not going to give actual measurements here because this was an experiment on the fly…visuals are here to help guide you!)
+I grabbed a re-usable plastic container that I pack my & Mr. HOD’s lunch salads in (hopefully Mr. HOD doesn’t come home with purple teeth), then squirted a good amount into the container. (side note: I’m not going to give actual measurements here because this was an experiment on the fly…visuals are here to help guide you!)

-I used the foam brush to mix it all together.
+Mixed it all together with a foam brush.
 I was going for a watery consistency – my whole goal was to get color on the wood hoop but to be able to still see the ‘wood grain’ of the hoop.